 Ellicott Center for Rehabilitation and Nursing is a nursing home in Buffalo, New York which has a population of 564,824 people.
 This nursing home received an uninspiring overall grade of D based on the data we looked at.
 If you are not satisfied with this facility's mediocre overall grade, you will be pleased to know there are five other nursing homes in Buffalo.
-If you aren't impressed, you should have better options.
-Despite all this, one of the few highlights of this nursing home's profile is its strong inspection rating.
-You can scroll down to find out about its category scores.
+If you aren't deterred by this facility's profile, feel free to continue reading to find out about its category scores.
 We discuss inspections in the next paragraph.

 Ellicott Center for Rehabilitation and Nursing